-"Do not slight this admonition, or treat it as a vain menace, for wo have most solemnly sworn to effect it sooner or later, and you know our nation is implacable.
+"Do not slight this admonition, or treat it as a vain menace, for we have most solemnly sworn to effect it sooner or later, and you know our nation is implacable.
 We would not have you imagine that it is in the power of any set, either civil or military, to protect or shield you from our just revenge, which will be soon done, and in such a manner as not to be known until it is fatally experienced by you.
-"From The Mohawk River Inmans."